Healthier air for Leicester schools award

-Leicester city schools are encouraged to participate in the Healthier Air for Leicester Schools Award.
-The criteria are for activities which support your school awards already and are a great way to engage students, parents, staff and the whole community.
+Leicester city schools were encouraged to participate in the Healthier Air for Leicester schools award.
+The criteria were for activities which supported school awards already and were a great way to engage students, parents, staff and the whole community.

 School run parking

-The city council has developed the prioritised school run parking programme to address traffic issues around 117 schools in Leicester City.
-The current programme runs to March 2019 and is part of the approved £2.2M Parking Strategy initiative developed in 2016 to implement a range of safety measures around schools to address speeding, congestion, inconsiderate, dangerous and illegal parking.
+The city council developed the prioritised school run parking programme to address traffic issues around 117 schools in Leicester City.
+The programme ran until March 2019 and was part of the approved £2.2M Parking Strategy initiative developed in 2016 to implement a range of safety measures around schools to address speeding, congestion, inconsiderate, dangerous and illegal parking.

-The improvement measures include both hard and soft measures.
-The hard measure improvements are proposed on the public highway and typically include the installation of bollards, railings, road markings and signs, dropped crossings, tactile paving and pedestrian refuges.
-More substantial improvement measures may involve highway alignment alterations and the installation of pedestrian crossings, e.g. zebra crossings.
+The improvement measures included both hard and soft measures.
+The hard measure improvements were proposed on the public highway and typically included the installation of bollards, railings, road markings and signs, dropped crossings, tactile paving and pedestrian refuges.
+More substantial improvement measures involved highway alignment alterations and the installation of pedestrian crossings, e.g. zebra crossings.

-Soft measure improvements are developed in conjunction with the Eco-Schools Award, Sustrans and Living Streets.
-These soft measures focus on implementing behavioural changes to encourage parents and children to cycle or walk to school.
-Typical measures include working with the schools to promote pedestrian park and stride sites, walking bus schemes, safe cycle training and cycle maintenance workshops.
+Soft measure improvements were developed in conjunction with the Eco-Schools Award, Sustrans and Living Streets.
+These soft measures focused on implementing behavioural changes to encourage parents and children to cycle or walk to school.
+Typical measures included working with the schools to promote pedestrian park and stride sites, walking bus schemes, safe cycle training and cycle maintenance workshops.